Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 1 Timothy 3

-4 Ruling his house well, having his children under control with all serious behaviour;
+4 He must be one who manages his own household well, keeping his children under control with all dignity

-5 (For if a man has not the art of ruling his house, how will he take care of the church of God?)
+5 (but if a man does not know how to manage his own household, how will he take care of the church of God?),

-7 And he is to have a good name among those outside the church, so that nothing may be said against him and he may not be taken by the designs of the Evil One.
+7 And he must have a good reputation with those outside the church, so that he will not fall into reproach and the snare of the devil.

-12 Let Deacons be husbands of one wife, ruling their children and their houses well.
+12 Deacons must be husbands of only one wife, and good managers of their children and their own households.

-13 For those who have done good work as Deacons get for themselves a good position and become free from fear in the faith which is in Christ Jesus.
+13 For those who have served well as deacons obtain for themselves a high standing and great confidence in the faith that is in Christ Jesus.

-14 I am writing these things to you, though I am hoping to come to you before long;
+14 I am writing these things to you, hoping to come to you before long;

-15 But if I am long in coming, this will make clear to you what behaviour is right for men in the house of God, which is the church of the living God, the pillar and base of what is true.
+15 but in case I am delayed, I write so that you will know how one ought to conduct himself in the household of God, which is the church of the living God, the pillar and support of the truth.

-16 And without argument, great is the secret of religion: He who was seen in the flesh, who was given God's approval in the spirit, was seen by the angels, of whom the good news was given among the nations, in whom the world had faith, who was taken up in glory.
+16 By common confession, great is the mystery of godliness: He who was revealed in the flesh, Was vindicated in the Spirit, Seen by angels, Proclaimed among the nations, Believed on in the world, Taken up in glory.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".